samiemostafavi/autoran/docs/LATE_ISSUE.md

       power management:

-7. Change kernel from low-latency to generic
+7. Change kernel from low-latency to generic using [here](https://askubuntu.com/questions/838704/grub-reboot-to-specific-kernel) and [here](https://askubuntu.com/questions/1019213/display-grub-menu-and-options-without-rebooting)

 Use `grub-menu.sh` script to see the installed kernels.